tiltowait/botch/README.md

 ## Background

-I'd call this the FAQ section, only that feels disingenouus when no one's asked me anything.
+I'd call this the FAQ section, only that feels disingenuous when no one's asked me anything.
 So, to head off those potential questions ...

 ### Why not add this functionality to [Tzimisce]?